Tewodros Ashenafi

-Tewodros Ashenafi (born 26 August 1969) is an Ethiopian entrepreneur.
-He currently serves as CEO of SouthWest Energy.
+Tewodros Ashenafi (Amharic: ቴዎድሮስ አሸናፊ; born 26 August 1969) is an Ethiopian entrepreneur.
+He is CEO of SouthWest Energy.

 Education

-Ashenafi holds a degree in Economics from Columbia College of Columbia University, where he studied under Professor Edmund Phelps.
+Ashenafi holds a degree in Economics from Columbia College of Columbia University.
 He graduated from Columbia in 1991.
-Ashenafi is an alumnus of Harvard Business School and attended the Owner Management Programme (OPM).
+Ashenafi attended the Owner Management Programme (OPM) at Harvard Business School.

 Career

-Ashenafi is the Chairman of SouthWest Energy.
-He also serves as Chairman of SouthWest Development and Chairman of Ambo Mineral Water.
+Ashenafi is the chairman of SouthWest Energy, SouthWest Development and Ambo Mineral Water.

 Ashenafi started his career at Merrill Lynch & Co in New York.
-Prior to founding SouthWest Energy in 2005, Mr. Ashenafi carried out international political and economic consulting work advising large international companies and pension funds about investment conditions in emerging markets, mainly in Latin America and the Commonwealth of Independent States.
+Prior to founding SouthWest Energy in 2005, Ashenafi carried out international political and economic consulting work advising large international companies and pension funds about investment conditions in emerging markets, mainly in Latin America and the Commonwealth of Independent States.

-In July 2016, Ashenafi played a key role in the privatization of Japan Tobacco International (with Ashenafi acting as the local partner) acquired 40% of Ethiopia’s National Tobacco Enterprise.
+In July 2016, Ashenafi played a major role in the privatization of Japan Tobacco International (with Ashenafi acting as the local partner) acquired 40% of Ethiopia’s National Tobacco Enterprise.
 The enterprise value of the deal was $1.4 billion, which is also one of largest private transactions in Africa.

 In 2017, Forbes listed him as one of the richest men in Ethiopia.

 Board memberships

-Ashenafi is on the Board of Directors of EastWest Institute, a New York-based security think tank.
-He also sits on the International Advisory Board of the Atlantic Council, an organisation that promotes constructive leadership and engagement in international affairs.
+Ashenafi is on the board of directors of EastWest Institute, a New York-based security think tank.
+He also was on the International Advisory Board of the Atlantic Council, an organisation that promotes leadership and engagement in international affairs.
 He is a member of the Advisory Board for Columbia University’s Africa Centre.

+Ashenafi is also on the advisory board of the Centre for International Relations and Sustainable Development, a public policy think-tank based in Belgrade and New York.